What are Liqueurs

 These were regarded as the protection against infection and plague, but many pharmacists conflicted with the religious laws because of the claims they made for their potions.

-In the fourteenth century, the elixir of the monks at Fécamp was known as a preventive against malaria.
+In the 15th century, the elixir of the monks at Fécamp was known as a preventive against malaria.
 The dark red liqueur made from dijon black currants was considered to cure physical diseases, and the bitter wormwood liqueur of Marseilles was used as medicine for stress until 1915 when the government banned the production.

 Today there are many distillers who make liqueurs of different flavors and colors.
 Some liqueurs are generic and others are proprietary.
 Generic liqueurs can be made by anyone.

 The proprietary liqueur is made by a single distiller who owns the right to make the liqueur of that name.